Azeem-Khan1/CSS_HUB/_posts/2023-10-01-agile-methodology.md

 ### 1. **Planning**

 Think of planning like making a list of what your treehouse needs - walls, a roof, a ladder, and so on.
 In Agile, we call this list a **backlog**.
-You can use tools like Notion, Milanote, or Trello to write it all down.
+You can use tools like GitHub Issues or GitHub Projects to write it all down.

 ### 2. **Sprints**